AlibabaCloudDocs/ots/intl.en-US/Product Introduction/What is Tablestore?.md

 -   Powerful query capabilities

-    Tablestore supports queries based on global secondary indexes and search indexes in addition to primary key-based queries.
+    Tablestore supports queries based on secondary indexes and search indexes in addition to primary key-based queries.

-    -   Global secondary index: predefines a model to distribute data, which makes data query more efficient.
+    -   Secondary index: predefines a model to distribute data, which makes data query more efficient.
     -   Search index: supports query methods such as Boolean query, fuzzy query, geo query, and full-text search based on inverted indexes and column-oriented storage.
 -   High reliability